Borrelia burgdorferi: Genome

 B. burgdorferi (B31 strain) was the third microbial genome ever sequenced, following the sequencing of both Haemophilus influenzae and Mycoplasma genitalium in 1995.
 Its linear chromosome contains 910,725 base pairs and 853 genes.
 The sequencing method used was whole genome shotgun.
 The sequencing project, published in Nature in 1997 and Molecular Microbiology in 2000, was conducted at The Institute for Genomic Research.
-Overall, B. burgdorferi's genome oddly consists of one megabase chromosome and a variety of circular and linear plasmids ranging in size from 9 to 62 kilobases.
+B. burgdorferi's genome consists of one megabase chromosome and an unusual variety of circular and linear plasmids ranging in size from 9 to 62 kilobases.
 The megabase chromosome, unlike many other eubacteria, has no relation to either the bacteria's virulence or to the host-parasite interaction.
 Some of the plasmids are necessary for the B. burgdorferi life cycle but not for propagation of the bacteria in culture.

 The genomic variations of B. burgdorferi contribute to varying degrees of infection and dissemination.
 Each genomic group has varying antigens on its membrane receptor, which are specific to the infection of the host.
 One such membrane receptor is the surface protein OspC.
 The OspC surface protein is shown to be a strong indicator of the identification of genomic classification and the degree of dissemination.
 Varying number of OspC loci are indications and determinants for the variations of B. burgdorferi.
 The surface protein is also on the forefront of current vaccine research for Lyme disease via Borrelia.

 Bacteriophage

 Relatively few bacteriophages are known to infect B. burgdorferi.
 Several phage particles were isolated and some evidence suggested that they had an 8-kb dsDNA genome.
 Among the best-studied Borrelia phages is φBB-1, a phage with a polyhedral head and a contractile tail of 90 nm in length. φBB-1 was the first bacteriophage that provided evidence of transduction for lateral gene transfer in Borrelia species that cause Lyme Disease.
-Current research aims to use bacteriophages as way of identifying virulence factors in spirochaetes that lead to Lyme Disease.
+Current research aims to use bacteriophages as way of identifying virulence factors in spirochetes that lead to Lyme Disease.